 If you prefer someone else to take care of transport, here are some of the more popular group tours your family can join.

-With so much to see and do in LA you might want to opt for this organised 6 hour tour of the city with a professional tour guide who will fill you in on the amusing history and diverse culture of the ‘City of Angels’.
-Discover the iconic landmarks, famous neighbourhoods, architectural wonders, and film locations within Hollywood, Beverly Hills, the Sunset Strip, the Santa Monica and Venice Beaches and more!
+With so much to see and do in LA, you might want to opt for this organised 7.5 hour tour of the city with a professional tour guide who will fill you in on the amusing history and diverse culture of the ‘City of Angels’.
+Discover the iconic landmarks, famous neighbourhoods, architectural wonders, and film locations within Hollywood, Griffith Park, the Sunset Strip, Santa Monica Pier, Venice Beach and more!

 For lunch enjoy a delicious meal at the Farmers Market & The Grove or The Original Farmers Market.
-This tour is perfect for families who want to fit all the iconic and famous sights in to half a day whilst in LA!
-The tour price includes a Los Angeles map, bottled water and tour transportation (air-conditioned mini bus).
-You can choose a tour starting at 9 am or one starting at noon.
+This tour is perfect for families who want to fit all the iconic and famous sights into a day whilst in LA!
+The tour price includes bottled water, driver/guide and a/c tour transportation with pickup and drop off from most hotels.